Devil's Reign: Plot

 As the Purple Children are apprehended by the Thunderbolts, Jessica arrives with the Champions in an attempt to rescue them.
 They are driven away by Abomination, but are able to rescue one of the Purple Children, Joseph.
-The remaining Purple Children's' powers are given to their father in order to increase his power.
-Fisk then orders the Purple Man to kill the superheroes.
-While Spider-Man works on reverse-engineering neural disruptors in order to protect the heroes from the Purple Man, Joseph tells them that their only option to stop him is to kill him.
-The Avengers then go out to search for the Purple Man, before discovering that he has taken control of the Thunderbolts and the general populace.
-Meanwhile, Fisk beats Matt's identical twin Mike Murdock to death, mistaking him for Matt as McDuffie watches.
+The remaining Purple Children's' powers are given to their father to increase his power.
+Fisk then orders Purple Man to kill the superheroes.
+While Spider-Man works on reverse-engineering neural disruptors to protect the heroes from Purple Man, Joseph tells them that their only option to stop him is to kill him.
+The Avengers then go out to search for Purple Man, before discovering that he has taken control of the Thunderbolts and the general populace.
+Meanwhile, Fisk beats Matt's identical twin Mike Murdock to death, mistaking him for Matt.

 McDuffie informs Daredevil of "Matt's" death, causing him to leave the main battle and hunt down Fisk, who is confronted by Elektra.
 Daredevil arrives, angering Fisk.
-The real Iron Man, Moon Knight, and the Fantastic Four arrive at the battle, while Joseph seeks out the Purple Man.
-Luke Cage gives his neural disruptor to Joseph, who attempts to counter the Purple Man.
-Cage is able to fight off the Purple Man's control and encourage Joseph, who defeats his father and is reunited with his siblings.
+The real Iron Man, Moon Knight, and the Fantastic Four arrive at the battle, while Joseph seeks out Purple Man.
+Luke Cage gives his neural disruptor to Joseph, who attempts to counter Purple Man.
+Cage fights off Purple Man's control and encourages Joseph, who defeats his father and is reunited with his siblings.
 At the same time, Daredevil uses Fisk's staff, forcing Fisk to hesitate while Daredevil subdues him.
 Daredevil then attempts to kill Fisk, but is stopped by Elektra who asks him what kind of symbol he wants to be.
 They leave Fisk to the authorities, automatically making Cage the new mayor.
 Fisk is taken to the Stromwyns, choosing to refuse their offer and fighting through their robots, leaving the role of Kingpin to his son, Butch Pharris.

-One week later, Daredevil discusses the idea of finally taking down the Hand with Elektra now that he no longer has to worry about his civilian identity.
-Fisk and his wife, Mary, go sailing into the sunset together.